 I will be looking at the Greater Ville neighborhood for the next couple of weeks.
-I’ve looked at the Ville before, and for the purposes of this website, both official city neighborhoods are included under the one tag for simplicity’s sake.
-But they are definitely two different neighborhoods.
+I’ve looked at The Ville before.
 The Ville was the old wood frame exurb of Elleardsville, where segregation forced St. Louis’s African American middle class to live.
-The Greater Ville, which is horseshoe shaped, embracing the smaller Ville neighborhood around it the west, north and east, was white.
+The Greater Ville, horseshoe shaped and embracing the smaller Ville neighborhood around it to the west, north and east, was white.
 Then came the revolutionary Shelley vs. Kramer Supreme Court case, and African Americans began to move into the Greater Ville.
 I will be primarily looking at the areas north of the historic Ville area in these posts, and I have certainly photographed some parts of this large and architecturally diverse area before, but I hope you see this area in a new light.
 We started at the intersection of St. Louis and Lambdin Avenues and proceeded west on the former.

 The long rectangular block bounded by St. Louis Avenue, Lambdin, Newstead and Labadie is not doing well.
 There has been a lot of abandonment and demolition.